-North Carolina is the South's renowned racing country.
-The idea behind the automotive trade school's in this area is to offer state-of-the-art vocational instruction in drive trains, electrical systems, chassis design and repair, lubrication and fuel systems, and engine design and fabrication.
+North Carolina is the South's racing country.
+The idea behind the automotive trade school's in this area is to offer vocational instruction in drive trains, electrical systems, chassis design and repair, lubrication and fuel systems, and engine design and fabrication.

 Vocational Training that Revs Your Engine